Skip to content

 Baseline

-• Note the amended Reg S-P timeline: proposed March 2023, final rule adopted May 2024, compliance deadline December 3, 2025 for larger firms; key changes include expanded scope (investment advisers AND broker-dealers), mandatory written policies, expanded "customer information" definition, mandatory breach notification (≤30 days), and 72-hour service provider notification
+• Note the amended Reg S-P timeline: proposed March 2023, final rule adopted May 2024 (Release No. 34-100155), compliance deadline December 3, 2025 for larger firms and June 3, 2026 for smaller firms; key changes include expanded scope (investment advisers AND broker-dealers), mandatory written policies, expanded "customer information" definition, mandatory breach notification (≤30 days), and requirement for service providers to notify the institution within 72 hours of unauthorized access

 • Assess Copilot as a system that accesses NPI in the firm's Reg S-P risk assessment